mcclure/emily/doc/manual.md

 In each of the following sections, the documented fields are in the base prototype for the section's type.
 The value `3` has "integer" as its base prototype, so any methods in the integer base prototype will be usable on `3`.
 For an explanation of prototypes, see "About objects" below.

-Remember for scopes, a field lookup is done by just writing a word, like `not`; for other kind of objects, the field lookup requires a `.`, like `3.negate`.
+Remember that for scopes, a field lookup is done by just writing a word, like `not`; for other kind of objects, the field lookup requires a `.`, like `3.negate`.

 For anything below, a reference to "the target" means whatever object the field lookup was performed on, i.e., `3` in the case of `3.negate`.